-“10% of conflicts are due to difference in opinion.
+“10% of conflicts are due to differences in opinion.
 90% are due to wrong tone of voice.” – Unknown.

-Tone is naturally present in all form of communication.
+Tone is naturally present in all forms of communication.
 It’s reflected in the way you phrase your message and the words you choose to use.